The Property Finders

 The 2008 meltdown hit the construction industry and the property market particularly badly.
-Overall, about 95% of the construction sector disappeared and building started again only in the last couple of years.
-And even now it’s just a fraction of what it was pre-2008.
+In the event, about 95% of the construction sector disappeared and building started again only in the last couple of years.
+In spite of more building, even now it’s just a fraction of what it was pre-2008.
 For example, in Málaga province, one of the first regions to get building again, the construction industry is still 90% down on pre-2008.
 And it’s broadly the same, or worse, nationally.

 Winners and Losers

 Nevertheless, as with all market corrections there will be winners and losers.
 After the initial shock of the 2008 banking crisis there was a hiatus of about six months.
 However, from early 2009 cash buyers returned but, not surprisingly, they were only interested in seriously motivated sellers.
 The first post-crash client I worked for in 2009 had €1m in cash and in just six weeks he purchased a house on the market for €1.65m.
 It was a crisis sale and we got it for €900,000, a reduction of 45%.

 However, many sellers were in denial for a long time and turned down quite reasonable offers for quick sales, only to sell for less several years later.
 Indeed, it was still possible to find sellers as recently as 2016 whose problems could be traced back to over-extending themselves in the good times.
 Unfortunately, although they realised they were in a big hole they didn’t know when to stop digging.
 As an example, I found an apartment for a client in 2016 that had been on the market for years, originally at €375,000.
 Nevertheless, after some really hard bargaining, we succeeded at €205,000.